-Although funerals cannot be held in church at this time, and there are restrictions on the length of services at Crematoria or cemeteries, and on the number of mourners, Church of England Clergy can still offer prayers at a funeral.
+Funerals can now be held in church, subject to government restrictions on numbers.
+Church of England Clergy can also offer prayers at a funeral at the crematorium or graveside.
 Do get in touch through your funeral director if you would like to arrange a religious service.

 After churches re-open it will be possible to arrange a memorial service in church to remember and celebrate the life of a loved one, and to allow those who were not able to attend the funeral to say goodbye.
 Do contact us if you would like to arrange this.

 There is an Annual Memorial Service to remember those who have died early in November each year.
 An opportunity to remember loved ones, hear their names read out and reflect on those we have lost.